-Sewer waste isn’t exactly a glamorous topic, so most HGTV-sated buyers aren’t thinking about septic tanks and sewer pipes when they tour potential properties.
+Sewer waste isn’t a glamorous topic, so most HGTV-sated buyers aren’t considering septic tanks and sewer pipes when they tour potential properties.
 But if a home’s sewer system is in rough shape, it can lead to incredibly expensive repair bills down the line.

 Fortunately, there’s an inspection for that.